 When you visit the Fischland-Darß-Zingst region there is not only the Baltic Sea coast awaiting you.
 The southern Bodden coast has a lot to offer too.
 You can go for a swim in the Bodden, sail on one of the traditional Zeesboote, or kitesurf.
 You can also go for a bike ride and visit the cities Barth and Ribnitz-Damgarten or the small villages along the coastline.

 The Vogelpark and Recknitztal region is the ideal place for prolonged hikes, bike trips, canoe adventures on the river and many other things.
 You can also visit many colorful birds and other animals in the Vogelpark, which is a zoo near Marlow.

-You can expect an exciting introduction to the natural history and geology of the fossil resin and valuable artworks from 3000 years on more than 1,000 sqm.
-The exhibition on the history of monasteries and abbeys in the adjacent monastery church shows hidden and revealed treasures, so that you can trace the life of the Clarissites and the evangelical landowners' daughters in this place.
+You can expect an exciting introduction to the natural history and geology of the fossil resin and precious works of art from 3000 years on over 1,000 square metres.
+The exhibition on the history of the monastery and convent in the adjacent monastery church shows hidden and revealed treasures so that you can also trace the life of the Poor Clares and the Protestant landowner's daughters at this place.

-Where in mediaval times devout Clarissins prayed, today there shine the treasures of the German Amber Museum.
-The visitor is familiarized with the natural, art and cultural history of amber.
-The themes of the permanent exhibition include: Amber finds on the coast of Mecklenburg-Western Pomerania, the history of the search for amber and the craftsmanship of amber in the Middle Ages, the large-scale extraction of amber in the 19th century and modern artistic processing in the present day.
-In the museum workshop you have the possibility to try the amber cutting yourself.
+Where pious Poor Clares prayed in the Middle Ages, the treasures of the German Amber Museum shine today.
+The visitor is introduced to the natural, as well as the art and cultural history of amber.
+Topics of the permanent exhibition include: Amber findings on the coast of Mecklenburg-Vorpommern, the history of amber hunting and the amber turning trade in the Middle Ages, large-scale amber extraction in the 19th century and modern artistic processing in the present.
+In the museum workshop you have the opportunity to try your hand at amber cutting.

-Tip for families: For children there are great opportunities to get involved with the "gold of the coast".
+Tip for families: In the open action area of the KinderBernsteinland there are great opportunities for families to get involved with the gold of the coast.